Our Story

 Following her transplant she had every complication in the book.
 We think.
 We threw the book away!

-• 2 days following the transplant, she developed a clot in her hepatic artery and was relisted for a new liver - Status 1.
+2 days following the transplant, she developed a clot in her hepatic artery and was relisted for a new liver - Status 1.
 Status 1 is given to kids with a life expectancy of 7 days.
 However, when they went in to operate, they were surprised to find that they could fix the problem.

-• Then a few days later she had a MASSIVE bleed.
+Then a few days later she had a MASSIVE bleed.
 She was given 3 units of blood in an hour.
 A short while later her surgeon (Dr. Superina) met us in the waiting room.
 They could not figure out where the bleeding was coming from and as they tried to operate - the bleeding stopped.

-• then she had issues of rejection, developed PTLD, and developed hemolitic anemia.
+Then she had issues of rejection, developed PTLD, and developed hemolitic anemia.
 PTLD is cancer in the lymph nodes; it is something that we will continue to monitor with CT scans.

-• She also had reoccurring bile duct issues, which resulted in her having to have a PTC drain in place for almost 2 years and to be relisted.
-Her "tubey" has been out for a little over 2 years, almost as long as she had it in...we were enjoying a brief period of calm..
+She also had reoccurring bile duct issues, which resulted in her having to have a PTC drain in place for almost 2 years and to be relisted.
+And now, her portal vein is 100% blocked.